-Situated in the northwest of England, Liverpool is an amazing and incredible city, globally famous for its historic trading ports and being the gateway to Europe, as well as its numerous museums footballing glory, and being the birthplace of The Beatles.
+Situated in the northwest of England, Liverpool (also referred to as the Merseyside) is an amazing and incredible city, globally famous for its historic trading ports and being the gateway to Europe, as well as its numerous museums, footballing glory, tourist attractions, and being the birthplace of The Beatles.

-Along with its rich history are the more recent accolades, such the stream of award-winning Hollywood exports hailing from the city, the UNESCO World Heritage status, and ambitious plans that continue to shape and evolve this diverse and innovative city into the modern era.
+Along with its rich history are the more recent accolades, such the stream of award-winning Hollywood exports hailing from the city, its UNESCO World Heritage status, and ambitious plans that continue to shape and evolve this innovative city with a diverse melting pot of culture into the modern era.

-In this post I’ve compiled a collection of the most fascinating and lesser-known facts that will make you want to visit Liverpool one day.
+In this post I’ve put together a collection of the most fascinating and lesser-known facts that will make you want to visit Liverpool one day.

 Scroll on to read 57 Interesting and Incredible Facts about Liverpool: